pism/pism/doc/sphinx/manual/parameters/index.rst

 sets the acceleration due to gravity (parameter :config:`constants.standard_gravity`) to `10`.
 Options listed below are *shortcuts*, added for convenience.

-The following are equivalent and choose the temperature-based (as opposed to enthalpy-based) energy balance model:
+The following are equivalent and enable solving the age equation:

 .. code-block:: none

-   -energy.temperature_based
+   -age.enabled
-   -energy.temperature_based on
+   -age.enabled on
-   -energy.temperature_based yes
+   -age.enabled yes
-   -energy.temperature_based true
+   -age.enabled true
-   -energy.temperature_based True
+   -age.enabled True

 The following are also equivalent: they disable updating geometry by performing a step of the mass-continuity equation: